antonefremov/teleport_job_worker/README.md

 Before a draft simplified Technical Architecture can be drawn, let's make a few design assumptions.

-#### Provided gRPC APIs:
+#### Proposed gRPC APIs:

 1. Client schedules several jobs on server (client-streaming gRPC).
 This is a client-streaming RPC API that allows client to send multiple commands to the server.
 Server responds with a CorrelationID for the jobs.

 2. Client queries the batch job results and logs by a given CorrelationID (unary gRPC).
 Server responds with results of execution for each command and corresponding logs by a passed CorrelationID.